bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-uqlidisi.md

 * However, al-Uqlidisi showed how to modify the methods for pen and paper use.
 * Al-Uqlidisi's work is historically important as it is the earliest known text offering a direct treatment of decimal fractions.
 * Al-Uqlidisi uses decimal fractions as such, appreciates the importance of a decimal sign, and suggests a good one.
+* 1436/7) who treated decimal fractions in his "Miftah al-Hisab", but al-Uqlidisi, who lived five centuries earlier, is the first Muslim mathematician so far known to write about decimal fractions.
 * Following Saidan's paper, some historians went even further in attributing to al-Uqlidisi the complete credit for giving the first complete description and applications of decimal fractions.
 * The argument depends on how one interprets the following passage in al-Uqlidisi's treatise.
-* Unlike al-Samawal, al-Uqlidisi never formulates the idea of completing the sequence of powers of ten by that of their inverse after having defined the zero power.
+* unlike al-Samawal, al-Uqlidisi never formulates the idea of completing the sequence of powers of ten by that of their inverse after having defined the zero power.
 * There is no disagreement on the fact that al-Uqlidisi made a major step forward.

 Born about 920, possibly Damascus, Syria.
 Died about 980, possibly Damascus, Syria.